War Crimes Watch: A devastating walk through Bucha’s horror

 Before they left, the Russians asked him an excellent question: “Why are you still here?”

 Like many who stayed in Bucha, Babak is older — 61.
 It was not as easy to leave.
 He thought he would be spared.
 And yet, in the end, the stressed-out Russians accused him of being a saboteur.
-He spent a month under occupation without connection with the world, without electricity, without running water, cooking over a fire.
+He spent a month under occupation without electricity, without running water, cooking over a fire.
 He was not prepared for this war.

 Maybe the Russians weren’t either.

-Walking through Bucha, a reporter encountered two dozen witnesses of the Russian occupation.
+Walking through Bucha, The Associated Press encountered two dozen witnesses of the Russian occupation.
 Almost everyone said they saw a body, sometimes several more.
 Civilians were killed, mostly men, sometimes picked off at random.
 Many, including the elderly, say they themselves were threatened.

 The question that survivors, investigators and the world would like to answer is why.
 Ukraine has seen the horrors of Mariupol, Kharkiv, Chernihiv and nearby Irpin.
-But the images from this town an hour’s drive from Kyiv — of bodies burned, bodies with hands bound, bodies strewn near bicycles and flattened cars — have seared themselves into global consciousness like no others.
+But the images from this town an hour’s drive from Kyiv have seared themselves into global consciousness like no other.
+Mayor Anatoliy Fedoruk said the count of dead civilians was 320 as of Wednesday.

 “It certainly appears to be very, very deliberate.
 But it’s difficult to know what more motivation was behind this,” a senior U.S. defense official said this week, speaking on condition of anonymity to discuss the military assessment.